openoakland/openbudgetoakland/README.md

 1. The Compare page communicates with a separately maintained API to fetch its data.
 Documentation for that API can be found [in our wiki](https://github.com/openoakland/openbudgetoakland/wiki/API-Documentation).

 ## Publishing Changes
-Make changes and push them to your personal fork.
+Make changes and review them on your local development site.
+If everyting looks good, push your changes to your personal fork.
 We'll take it from there!

 ### Details